barrettwj/JS-Playground/README.md

 # JS-Playground
-A place for experimenting with JavaScript
+A place for experimenting with JavaScript programming